AaronC81/conker/README.md

 ## Semantics

 A Conker program is comprised of _tasks_, all of which run concurrently as separate threads.
+All tasks begin at the start of the program, and the program continues running until all tasks have finished, or any task runs an `exit` statement.

 Tasks can communicate with each other by sending values over _channels_.
 Channels have no buffer - sends and receives block until the other side is satisfied.

 The closest to "Hello, world" we can get in a language without strings: